How To Test The Camshaft Position Sensor (1996-1997 3.9L V6 Dodge Ram Pickup)

 IMPORTANT: The camshaft position sensor must remain connected to its engine harness connector for this test to work.
 You'll need to use a back probe or a wire piercing probe to read the CMP voltage signal within the wire.
 You can see an example of a wire piercing probe here: Wire Piercing Probe.

 NOTE: Don't have a multimeter or need to upgrade yours?
-Check out my recommendation: Buying A Digital Multimeter For Automotive Diagnostic Testing (at: easyautodiagnostics.com).
+Check out my recommendation: Tekpower TP8268 AC/DC Auto/Manual Range Digital Multimeter (at: amazon.com).

 These are the test steps: